Exercise

 to fly - horror of horrors - in coach.

-in the Plastic Bubble quarantine bubble yet.
-Until he does, Im going to
+Plastic Bubble quarantine bubble yet.
+Until he does, Im going to have to

-have to be very careful and stick to the following guidelines.
-To lower your
+be very careful and stick to the following guidelines.
+To lower your risk of

 Precautions

-with people who have colds or the flu, especially during the first three days
+people who have colds or the flu, especially during the first three days when

-of someone who has a cold, or after touching an object that they have
+someone who has a cold, or after touching an object that they have touched.

 - Keep your fingers away from your nose and